 - Etudient concours (visa for sitting entrance exams)

 On this visa, you can come to France to take an entrance exam at an institute of higher education.
 If you pass, then you can apply directly to your local prefecture (French local authority/administrative office) in France for a one-year, renewable, residence permit.
 Find a map of French prefectures here.

 - Visa de long séjour temporaire pour etudes (temporary long-stay visa)

 This visa allows you to study in France for between three and six months without the need for a residence permit.
 It is non-renewable.

 - Visa de long séjour etudes (long-stay visa)

-If you want to study for longer than six months, then you need to apply for this visa.
-As from 2013, this type of study visa, (which is also your residence permit) now lasts for the duration of your course in France: three years for bachelors, two years for a Master's and four years for a PhD.
+If you want to study for longer than six months, then you need to apply for the long term student visa in France.
+As from 2013, this type of study visa (which is also your residence permit) now lasts for the duration of your course in France: three years for bachelors, two years for a Master’s and four years for a PhD.
 Long-stay visas act as residence permits and are called VLT-TS.

 The extended stay VLS-TS’ visa is for all international students (except those from Algeria who don’t need one) who wish to enrol in a course at a French institute of higher education.
 You have to provide information on your academic background, French language proficiency and adequate financial resources (approximately EUR 615 per month).

 On your arrival in France, you must contact the French Office of Immigration and Integration (OFII), send them the official form issued by your consulate, possibly have a medical examination and pay a fee of EUR 58 in the form of a tax stamp (available from tabacs (tobaconists), tax offices and online here).
 Some universities have an agreement with the OFII, whereby you do this through them rather than the OFII (check with your own school or university).